Hoover High salutes Class of 2020 'world changers' with 'social distancing' graduation

 The Hoover High School Class of 2020 took a final bow with a “social distancing” graduation ceremony at Hoover Metropolitan Stadium Thursday night.

-About 590 of the 662 seniors in the class took part in the ceremony, wearing face coverings and spread out in chairs 6 feet apart on the baseball field in an effort to help prevent the spread of the COVID-19 disease.
+About 590 of the 663 graduates in the class took part in the ceremony, wearing face coverings and spread out in chairs 6 feet apart on the baseball field in an effort to help prevent the spread of the COVID-19 disease.

 Family members spread out across the stadium, which seats at least 10,000, in similar fashion, with space between household groups.